trickerer01/Ruxx/README.md

 - Downloading from RX favorites pages requires `cf_clearance` cookie (see above) as it isn't a part of dapi
 - While searching favorites you can use normal filtering as well.
 Date filter, additional required / excluded tags, etc.
 - Downloading favorites isn't particulary fast, Ruxx will need to fetch info for every item in the list in order to enable filtering

+#### Pools
+Downloading post pool using native tags search functionality is not possible and only RX implements pool functionality
+To download RX pool use special `pool` tag:
+- Syntax: `pool:X`. `X` = `<pool ID>`.
+Pool ID you can get from pool page, it's a part of its web address.
+- Downloading RX pool pages requires `cf_clearance` cookie (see above) as it isn't a part of dapi
+- Pool posts can be filtered as well.
+Date filter, additional required / excluded tags, etc.
+- Same as favorites, downloading using custom tags isn't particulary fast, Ruxx will need to fetch info for every item in the list in order to enable filtering

 #### Using from console
 - It is possible to use Ruxx as a cmdline tool.
 In main window you will find `Cmd` section ‒ it generates your cmdline arguments every time you make a change ‒ use those arguments as an example.
 In console window you may need to escape some of them (path, `OR` groups, tags containing dots, etc.).
 Most arguments are optional though ‒ the only ones required are `tags` (default module is RX)